timofeysie/ruff-hashbrown/www/src/app/pages/docs/angular/start/quick.md

 ## Next Steps

-Now that you've seen the basics of hashbrown, you can explore more advanced features and concepts:
+Now that you've seen the basics of Hashbrown, you can explore more advanced features and concepts:

 - [Get started with writing system instructions](/docs/angular/concept/system-instructions)
 - [Use your Angular components for generative UI](/docs/angular/concept/components)